-To do that, you must be at the top of your mental game, your emotional game, and move forward with a high level of expertise attached.
+To do that, you must be at the top of your mental game, your emotional game, and move forward with a high level of expertise.

-To be as successful as possible selling insurance, you must be in peak mental and emotional condition, and know your products inside and out.
-Part of the preparation for each of these foundational elements will include how you plan to respond to questions and objections.
+To be as successful as possible selling insurance, you must be in peak mental and emotional condition, and know your services offered inside and out.
+Part of the preparation for each of these foundational elements will include how you plan to respond to questions and objections verbally and non-verbally.